Interreligious Studies in Japan Program (ISJP)

 - secured financing (scholarship, etc.)

-Instead of participating in the whole program, it is also possible to attend one (or more) class(es) of ones choice.
-For more information, please contact the Coordinator.
+is also possible to attend one (or more) class(es) of one’s choice.
+For

 Credits

-Participants receive certificates for each class as well as for the whole program.
-Students, who write a paper on a subject agreed with the teacher receive credited certificates.
+who write a paper on a subject agreed with the teacher receive credited

 Living Costs & Tuition